dbj-systems/nothingbut/README.md

 # nothing_but&lt;T&gt;

 - For the prose please see the article on the blog
   - https://dbj.org/cpp-how-to-avoid-implicit-conversions/
 - Please read through the testing code in here
   - then compile it and follow through Visual Studio Debugger
 - This is build with clang-cl aka "clang 10.0.0"
   - thus compatibility issues are not expected.
+- Update 2021 APR 23 : epyphany.h added, please look into it

 ### Other work, libraries and efforts